mark-watson/nlp_smalltalk/README.md

 ## Categorization

-I am using NeoJSON to parse the category word count data.
+I am using NeoJSON to parse the category word count data so make sure NeoJSON is installed.

 One time initialization: